seenthattinker/Conceptinero/projects/Impetus/Impetus2020.md

 ### What work did you perform in the tax year to overcome those technological obstacles?
 700 words max - 100 lines of 78 characters

-ASYNCHRONOUS TO SYNCHRONOUS

-InSite Event Platform borrowed from our asynchronous portal and incorporated it into its synchronous functioning, like internal product launches, internal company wide meetings with different departments and closed sessions within the overall virtual meeting context provided by InSite.

-ZOOM INTEGRATION

-This required Zoom&trade; integration.
-There were no Drupal modules to bring API capability for Zoom.
-The idea was definitely in the community.
-There were open source projects in development, but nothing even beta, only alpha, and therefore unsuitable for production use.
-We had to develop our own.
-This necessitated a robust registration process with tiered access, delimiting between temporary users, users, managers, administrators, and advisers, so that these and other roles could be properly assigned to a Zoom meeting.
-We coded an obfuscation of the identity so that it could participate in Zoom but not register a user or password with Zoom.
-This means we fully ported Zoom to our virtual context.
-Their technology fully integrated into our InSite virtual collaboration context.

-..
-Was this API assessed? https://www.drupal.org/project/zoomapi Does the Impetus created API distribute collateral aggregated by Zoom?
-Chat notes?
-Recordings?
-Webhooks?

-..
-Is the Zoom API developed in-house being retained for competitive advantage or will it be offered to Drupal as a contribution to that open source project?

-..
-Has Trevor documented the leveraged libraries?

-WORKFLOW AND DATA STORE

-We implemented comprehensive workflow and essential data store for all our sales and client data, We integrated with our Google Workspace&trade;, and essentially created an ERP (Enterprise Resource Planning) system customized to what we do &mdash;
-virtual collaboration.
-Our sales and client teams can access the data from the right side panel.
-We created our workflow with AppSheet&trade;.

-The impetus for this experimentation was the cost prohibitive options for cloud based ERPs on the market.
-SalesForce&trade; or NetSuite&trade; are not feasible.

-We knew that we would have to do scripting to glue the system together.
-We had to do extensive work on the data modeling, storing different types of data, then setting up access points in the system to that data for different stakeholders.